josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 Where I reference using an LLM, I may mean using one directly, or I may mean using an LLM-based tool, such as [Figma Make](https://www.figma.com/make/) or [v0](https://v0.app/), or [Claude Code](https://www.anthropic.com/claude-code), among many others.

-Next: because my stance is that a person who simply uses LLMs without further knowledge or expertise is ***not*** equivalent to a web developer, the natural question is: what _is_ that person then?
+Next: because my stance is that a person who simply uses LLMs without further knowledge or expertise is _not_ equivalent to a web developer, the natural question is: what _is_ that person then?

 For the sake of this post, and for distinguishing between the two sorts of website makers we're talking about: **let's refer to the group of people who use and rely on LLMs to build websites as "prompters."**

-I do not mean this as a value statement, and especially not a pejorative; I only intend it to be a useful shorthand for people who generate websites using LLMs, but who rely on LLMs to do the job, and who generally have little to no further ability as it pertains to building things on the web, or understanding their inner workings.
+I do not mean this as a value statement, and especially not as a pejorative; I only intend it to be a useful shorthand for people who generate websites using LLMs, but who rely on LLMs to do the job, and who generally have little to no further ability as it pertains to building things on the web, or understanding their inner workings.
 Prompters may _become_ web developers, if they choose to, but they are not web developers simply by virtue of making websites using LLMs.

 <SideNote>